RMSMath/rmsmath.github.io/index.md

 1. New to math club?
 Check out our [welcome video](https://www.youtube.com/watch?v=HP58Q_IAsq8).

-2. Math Club is actively working with the school for classroom reservations.
-The club schedule will be based on classroom availability.
-We will send out notifications via ParentSquare when the schedule is finalized.
+2. Math Club registration is open!
+We will send out communications via ParentSquare soon.

 3. **(Required)** Register for the [2024-2025 math club](http://rmsptsa.org/Packet/MathClubReg).

 4. Your parent and student emails will be added as guests to the RMS PTSA Math Club group so you can access the PTSA Office 365 portal.
-The first round of accounts and kickoff email will be sent in late September, 2024.
+The first round of accounts and kickoff email will be sent in early October, 2024.

 5. Become an <a href="https://www.lwsd.org/get-involved/volunteering-in-lwsd" target="_blank">LWSD approved volunteer</a>.

 6. Opt in to [competitions](/competitions).

+7. Join Math Club WhatsApp group (https://chat.whatsapp.com/CMJHdvkLG0i10DtixAA3uy).

 ## Top links